milanbargiel/abweichungenausderzeit/README.md

 Now all required modules are installed.

-### Run project on a local server
+## Run project on a local server
 Run `gulp` command from within the "zeit-webpage" folder.

 The command will run all tasks specified in 'gulpfile.js'.
 These include visualizing the code in a browser window and refreshing the page whenever the code changes.

-### Prepare files for being distributed on a web server
+When you modify content inside the source files keep the `gulp` command executed to see changes immediately reflected by your browser.

+## Upload website to a webserver
+Before uploading the website to a webserver all assets (html, css, javascript, images) need to be optimized to make the website faster.

-Run the command `gulp build` inside of the console from within the "zeit-webpage" folder.
-This will optimize all assets (images, css, javascript) and create an optimized version ready for distribution inside the folder 'zeit-webpage/dist'.
+For optimization run the command `gulp build` inside of the console from within the `/zeit-webpage` folder.
+This will optimize all assets and create an optimized version ready for distribution inside the `/zeit-webpage/dist` folder.

-### Get website online
+#### Get website online
-Just copy content of 'zeit-webpage/dist' onto the webserver.
+Just copy the content of `/zeit-webpage/dist` onto the webserver.

 # Modify content
-### Folder structure
+## Folder structure
-All files that are relevant for the content of the webpage are found within "zeit-webpage/app" folder.
+All files that are relevant for the content of the webpage are found within `/zeit-webpage/app` folder.
-To modify content of the webpage it is necessary to modify templates with ".nunjucks" extension found inside of "/pages" and "/templates" folder.
-Images are placed inside of the "image" folder.
+To modify the content of the webpage it is necessary to modify templates with ".nunjucks" extension found inside of `/pages` and `/templates` folder.
+Images are placed inside of the `/image` folder.
 Never modify ".html" files directly.
 These files are automatically constructed from the template files.

 ```
-zeit-webpage/
+zeit-webpage/app/
 ├── images/
 ├── pages/
 └── templates/
 ```
-Inside of the "pages" folder all pages are to be found.
-Common contents are placed within "templates" folder to be imported from a page template.
+Inside of the `/pages` folder all pages are to be found.
+Common contents are placed within `/templates` folder to be imported from a page template.
 Therefore common page contents (such as page layout or menu) can be defined once and reused on different pages.

+Remember to run the `gulp` command when modifying content.

-### Modify teaser texts
+## Modify teaser texts
-To modify the teaser text of an article go to the file `zeit-webpage/templates/teaseritems.nunjucks`.
+To modify the teaser text of an article go to the file `zeit-webpage/app/templates/teaseritems.nunjucks`.

 ```
 {% call element.textualteaser('Sand', 'sand.html') -%}
   Sand ist ein Material, das in direktem Zusammenhang mit der Zeit steht.
 Man könnte ihn fast als materialisierte Zeit bezeichnen.
 Auf     natürliche Weise entsteht Sand nur in sehr langer Zeit..
 {%- endcall %}
 ```
-The function takes as an input the headline and the filename of the article as well as the text to be displayed as a teaser.
+The function takes the headline and the filename of the article as an input as well as the text to be displayed as a teaser.

-The teaser for "Einleitung" is to be found in the file `zeit-webpage/pages/index.nunjucks`.
+The teaser for "Einleitung" is to be found in the file `/zeit-webpage/pages/index.nunjucks`.

 ```
 <div class="introduction teaser">